Kurdonthego1/ENSE-375-Software-Testing/Report.md

 * Time constraints, project needs to be completed in 7 weeks
 * Hardware and Software constraints
 * Program must be created in Java, using Junit to test
-* Utilizing a sercure database
+* Testing using the V-Model

 ## 3) Solution